Anand-Stark/FoodCart_FSD_Project/README.md

-# FoodCart-MYsql
+# FoodCart_FFSD_Group5
-This is a food cart web application made using MySql
+This is a food cart web application .